jakericedesigns/houdini_black_magic/README.md

 This is honestly like stuff you should only whip out when trying to impress a honey u kno?

+# EXAMPLE 1 - WRITING VEX WITH PYTHON
 SLAP DOWN TWO WRANGLES BOOYYYYYYYYYYYYY.
 It's easy to miss that the VEXpression section of a wrangle is actually just a parameter like any string parameter, just thiccer.
 So like any string parameter, you can use hscript orr python.
 Take a second and let that sink in, python.

 DROP THIS IN THIS TOP WRANGLE BOY:
 ```c